 Where possible, link to existing content rather than duplicating content on your site.

 This ensures consistency and one ‘true source’ of content, avoiding content becoming out of date.

-Old or out of date files should be removed from a website, and backed up on a local drive.
+Old or out of date files should be removed from a website, and backed up in an appropriate way - either in Content Manager, shared drive, Box or on a local drive.
 Do not use a website as an archiving method for files that no longer need to be available online.

 If old content is left on a site, it can be found by users via search engines and lead to confusion.

 The University's limited web storage should also be used for current content.